Azure/azure-sdk-for-php/README.md

 ## Table Storage

-The following are examples of common operations performed with the Table serivce.
+The following are examples of common operations performed with the Table service.
 For more please read [How-to use the Table service](http://www.windowsazure.com/en-us/develop/php/how-to-guides/table-service/).

 ### Create a table